ewoodbury/ewoodbury.com/content/posts/2025-08-31_3_git_shortcuts/index.md

 ### 1. `gs`: Status
-I prefer this condensed status view over the default.
 ```bash
 gs
 ```
 ![gs output](image.png)

+I prefer this condensed status view over the default, but remove the `-sb` if you want the full version.

 ### 2. `glog`: Log Graph